feniljain/knowledge-base/life/README.md

 - Be weird, be transparent, be authentic, be yourself. - Ron Tite
 - Setting goals is the first step in turning the invisible into the visible. - Tony Robbins
 - Make the most of the best and the least of the worst. - Robert Louis Stevenson
+- No one saves us but ourselves.
+No one can and no one may.
+We ourselves must walk the path. - Paul Carus
+- It is our choices that show what we truly are, far more than our abilities. - J. K. Rowling
+- Don’t let the fear of striking out hold you back. - Babe Ruth
+- Passion is energy.
+Feel the power that comes from focusing what excites you. - Oprah Winfrey
+- Be the friend you wish you had.
+- The biggest room in the world is room for improvement.

 ## Books: